St John Ambulance

 4. Give the person sugar (glucose) such as a soft drink, fruit juice, sugar, jellybeans or glucose tablets

-5. Continute giving sugar every 15 minutes until person recovers
+5. Continue giving sugar every 15 minutes until person recovers

 6. If their next meal is more than 20 minutes away, give the person carbohydrates, such as a sandwich, milk, fresh or dry fruit, or dry biscuits and cheese.